Mohammad-Nour-Dahi/GeneralInterfaceHardwaresimulation/README.md

 ## Creating an Input File

 - To execute the program, you need to create an input file in JSON format that contains the input parameters for the execution.
-An example file can be found at src/test/java as [HardwaresimulationParameter.json](/resources/HardwaresimulationParameter.json).
+An example file can be found at resources as [HardwaresimulationParameter.json](/resources/HardwaresimulationParameter.json).
 You can use this file to run the generic interface.

 ### Running the Program